khvorov45/opendatacapture/README.md

 the api will throw an error unless it was given the `--forcereset` option in which case it will attempt to drop all tables in that database and then initialise it.

+- The tables will be checked on initalisation to contain the expected names and types.
+If a wrong table is found, the api will fail by default.
+With `--forcetables` option, it will attempt to cascade-drop the wrong tables and re-create only the dropped tables.